sigcsets/sigcse2016/authors/creating_pdf.md

 title: Creating PDF Documents
 ---

-{% section What is Adobe PDF Format? %}

 Adobe Portable Document Format (PDF) documents are a standardized and convenient method to exchange data files without affecting the original appearance.
 SIGCSE will accept electronic submissions of papers only in